RestPack/restpack_serializer/README.md

 ## Exposing an API

-The `AlbumSerializer` provides `page` and `resource` method which provide paged collection and singular resource GET endpoints.
+The `AlbumSerializer` provides `page` and `resource` methods which provide paged collection and singular resource GET endpoints.

 ```ruby
 class AlbumsController < ApplicationController